Farhad573/Metanome/metanome-cli/README.md

 Most importantly if the algorithm does not behave as expected or you are trying to debug, enable all log messages by appending `-Dtinylog.level=trace` to the `java` invocation.
 If log output is not releveant at all, turn Metanome CLI into quiet mode with `-Dtinylog.level=off`.

+### Input key
+Please note that most algorithms require the `input-key` option to be set.
+Each algorithm defines this property individually, so you have to look it up in the source code.
+The value `INPUT_FILES` is commonly used, but not every algorithm uses it.
+The correct value can be found in the `identifier` parameter of the `setRelationalInputConfigurationValue` method of the class that extends the `RelationalInputParameterAlgorithm`.

 ## Contributing